creature/localwelcome/README.md

 Local Welcome is a project to help new refugees meet people in their community.
 The big goal is to help people get back into their industry - for instance, introducing a Syrian dentist to a British dentist.
 Meetups are held around the country on the first Sunday of each month.

-At the moment, all the meetups have been organised "by hand" using a combination of Eventbrite, Google Docs, and human co-ordinators.
-This project is a prototype to see if some custom software would help save time, allow other people to run local chapters independently, and give them their own permanent web presence. **It is a prototype**, so I don't know if it will ever hit production.
+Previously, all the meetups were organised "by hand" using a combination of Eventbrite, Google Docs, and human co-ordinators.
+The aim of this webapp is to save time, allow other people to run local chapters independently, give the project its own permanent web presence, and remove the bottleneck/single point of failure of having a single overall co-ordinator.

+The app is live at http://www.local-welcome.org/ now.

+## Videos

 I've been experimenting with [livestreaming my work on Twitch](http://twitch.tv/acotn).
 Feedback is welcomed!

+I've also made a [screencast to show chapter organisers how to add & announce events](https://www.youtube.com/watch?v=YKF--Cfc_3U).

 ## Getting started